 Put a modern spin on a crochet classic with this simple crochet granny stitch shawl!
-Find the full free pattern below or purchase the ad-free, printable PDF for $2.75 here.
+Find the full free pattern below or purchase the ad-free, printable PDF here.
 Scroll down to learn how to win a heap of free yarn from Lion Brand!

 As the oldest daughter in my family and one of the oldest cousins in my clan, I spent my childhood "leading" (ie. bossing) the younger kids into activities that suited my interests.

 One of my favorite things to lure everyone into was "Crochet Club" where we'd all go to Walmart or Michael's and buy the biggest, most affordable skein of acrylic yarn and sit around working up massive afghans in single crochet.
 (It was the only stitch I knew at the time, and therefore the only stitch taught at crochet club.)

 I suppose that it's that same desire to sit around with like-minded people and work on projects together that made me interested in starting a blog.
 (Which I mulled over for YEARS before I actually did it!)
 One of the things I never anticipated when I sheepishly launched Make & Do Crew though is how much the site and social media platforms we hang out on actually do feel like the crochet club of my childhood dreams.

 So today, I'm so excited to be participating in the Great Granny Blog-Hop with some of my favorite designers.
 Led by Michele of Stitch and Hustle, each designer created a free crochet pattern using the granny stitch and together we're sharing them with you today!
 I would love for you to go check out each of these bloggers because I think you'll find a deep well of crochet inspiration.

 Jessica of Mama in a Stitch

 Michele of Stitch and Hustle

 For my pattern for the Great Granny Blog Hop, I decided to design a granny stitch shawl that would be simple to work up and modern and neutral enough to wear all season long.